 Balloon dilatation of the aortic valve rarely delivers a permanent result and is, for instance, considered as temporary treatment of recurrent decompensation due to critical aortic stenosis, or as bridging therapy before definitive therapy (surgical or percutaneous).

-Balloon dilatation of a mitral valve generally delivers a permanent result.
+Balloon dilation of a mitral valve usually provides long-lasting results.
 The success of the treatment is estimated in advance based on elements from the preliminary tests.

 Supervising author: Dr Provenier Frank